| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 be heard by the court.
 Failure to give the required notice can result

-in custody being changed to the other parent and is a contempt of court.
+in custody being changed to the other parent and is a contempt of court. b.
+Some court orders and

 District Court Trustee policies and procedures require that notice be given

 of any job change or move within 7 days of the change.
+21. RECONCILIATION a.
+Sometimes divorce seems like the only solution.

 Often it is not.
 After a divorce action is commenced, you and your

-b.
+spouse may decide to try to work things out. b.
 We support reconciliation, and if you decide to drop

 the divorce action you will owe only for those services actually performed.
+22. DATING This is a very difficult area

 and if this is an issue it’s important that you discuss it with us